+Deborah Ellis connects Balin’s eventual tragedy to his initial betrayal by killing the Lady of the Lake.
+Auguste Canitz believes that Balin’s end comes from his misunderstanding of the importance of outside images: “Balin’s difficulty is rather wider, though it is related to honour in that he fails to realize the importance of making appearance coincide with reality… Although a lady warns him about this [danger], there is a willfulness and a death-wish in Balin which compounds his lack of understanding of the meaning of things” (Canitz, 87-88).
+While Balin may or may not have a death-wish or experience tragedy as some form of punishment for his betrayal of Arthur, one of his most defining characteristics is his adoption of Arthur’s goals.
+Another is his inability to make a correct choice.

 Why is Balin constantly placed in impossible situations, and are his experiences representative of Round Table knights as a whole?
 Because the structure of the Round Table finds its success primarily through knights accurately understanding and executing the social mission of their king, every situation becomes a question of what Arthur would do.
+The king is the compass for the rest of the court.
 Yet Arthur remains a relatively inactive character: he does not pave the way with examples of conflict resolution of his own.
 Therefore, knights must proceed using as their compass an imagined king.
 In actuality, this means that knights act according to social standards.
-How knights act is a representation of their own beliefs and values (social versus personal); that they can justify their actions by labeling them as extensions of Arthur’s will invests enormous amounts of power and authority on individuals who may not be equipped to wield it.
-This becomes all the more serious as the story progresses and the knights do not grow as individuals due to their inexperience in outside groups.
+How knights act is a representation of their own beliefs and values (social versus personal); that they are operating as extensions of Arthur’s will invests enormous amounts of power and authority on individuals who may not be equipped to wield it.
+This becomes all the more serious as the story progresses, and the knights do not grow as individuals due to their inexperience in outside groups.
 Their social immaturity extends to a personal immaturity, leading to an inability to adapt, cooperate, or imagine a reality beyond the one they have constructed on their own.

-Social standards guides the other knights in their decision-making processes, yet Balin spends almost all of his time outside of court and has no physical society.
+While social standards guide the other knights in their decision-making processes, Balin spends almost all of his time outside of court and has no functional society.
 Because of this, he is even more reliant on his imagined king/compass—he does not even have his fellow men to help inform his conception of the Round Table.
 Interestingly, Balin’s identity as a hermetic community member (one defined by one group, even if it is mostly an imagined one) looks similar to our modern conception of the self-contained—and self-defined—individual.
 The main difference is that Balin yearns for access to the community, whereas modern individualism relishes self-reliance.
 One of the reasons why Balin may be so supremely unsuccessful is due to his inability to improvise: he has fully adopted an imagined Arthur as his compass for action, but Arthur (both imagined and physically present) does not provide any useful examples.
 Therefore, every choice becomes an impossible choice, as Balin has internalized the will of an inactive personality through his connection to a hermetic community.